rayandus/bid-admin-api/README.md

 The API is used by the bid portal demo to save and retrieve bid data.

+Using postman or curl, try the [api here](https://bid-admin-api-demo-prod.azurewebsites.net/api)

+> 📝 API Documentation to follow

 ## Project Overview

 ### Architecture

-- Architeture is discussed here (tbd)
+- 📝 Architeture is discussed here (tbd)

 ### Limitations

-- Limitations and to dos are discussed here (tbd)
+- 📝 Limitations and to dos are discussed here (tbd)

 ### Tests